mdenomy/intro-design-workshop/README.md

 This is the code for a workshop on incremental design and SOLID design principles, primarily Single Responsibility (S) and Dependency Inversion (D).

+*Note: all the iterations are available as separate git branches, except iteration-2 and iteration-9, which are git tags due to the author experiencing a brain cramp and not creating a feature branches for those iterations*

 ## Iteration Zero
 Get your development environment set up and make sure it works.
 Added a simple passing and failing test.